praveen23443/dragon/README.md

 This project showcases a simple yet dynamic animation of a dragon moving across the screen using HTML, CSS, and JavaScript.
-The dragon glides back and forth smoothly, flipping direction as it reaches the edges of the screen to simulate a flying motion.
+The dragon glides back and forth smoothly, flipping direction as it reaches the edges of the screen to simulate a moving motion.